twse/bobsgame-extras/README.md

 Under Windows Vista and newer, add the Logo using `OEMlogo.bmp` as value and Manufacturer using Robert Matthew Pelloni as value in `OEMInformation` under the HKLM key.

 ## Boot Skin
 The actual logo is in BootSkin Windows XP format.
-Attempting to install this logo under Windows Vista will most likely result in an error message, so please don't try it.
+Attempting to install this logo under the Windows Vista version will most likely result in an error message, so please don't try it.
 I created this with Windows Paint.

 Use the Windows XP version of [BootSkin](https://www.stardock.com/products/bootskin/) to replace the boot skin.

 ## Palm OS Emulator Skin
 Use this to replace the Generic skin from the executable file (bmp) or simply access them from the Skins dialog (jpg).
 The skin is assigned to some Palm devices.
-The jpg files were created with PMView.
+The jpg files were created with [PMView](https://www.pmview.com/).

 This skin can be used with the emulators listed below.
 Robert Pelloni is not the original author of these emulators.
 The original copyright notice and the license and contributor list is set forth below.
 Robert Pelloni licenses these emulators to you under the terms set forth in the BobCorporation EULA.
 Robert Pelloni reserves all rights not expressly granted under this agreement, whether by implication, estoppel or otherwise.